Jimmyfevrier/osticket-prereqs/README.md

   <p><h1> Step 2: Created a Resource Group </h1> </p>
   <p>

   - On the search bar type & Select "Resource Group"
-    - Select Create a Resourse Option
+  - Select the "Create" option
-    - Name your Group and select a Region (Region = where your data will be stored)
+  - Name your Group and select a Region (Region = where your data will be stored) ~side note: (optional) but you can create a tag by naming it who you want the owner to be.
+  - Review & Create

   Note: Resource group are like folders or containers that allows you to create VM within them.